ActuallyJonny/travel/README.md

 ## Commands

-In the directory /backend run:
+In the directory `/backend`, run:

 ### `node server.js`

-This starts the backend server.\\
+This starts the backend server.\

-Now in another terminal window, go to the project directory and run:
+Now in another terminal window, navigate to the project directory and run:

 ### `npm start`